wiicode/cybersecurity-framework/bronze-controls/protecting-sms-messages-used-in-critical-business-processes.md

 ### **3\.
 Protect the integrity of customer phone numbers**

-Whilst many attacks against SMS are complex and technical in nature, it's also possible to subvert SMS-reliant tasks by targeting the underlying database.
+While many attacks against SMS are complex and technical in nature, it's also possible to subvert SMS-reliant tasks by targeting the underlying database.

 For example, access to the database which holds customer’s genuine mobile numbers would allow an attacker to alter records, diverting SMS messages to a number under their control.